What does the Family Law Facilitator do?

 Where is the facilitator and what does it cost?

-The facilitator is located on the ground floor of the courthouse and the services are free.
-If you need a packet of forms, you can buy them at the Information Center on the first floor of the courthouse for a small fee (usually $2 to $5), or download the forms and print them yourself here.
+The facilitator is located on the first floor in the Public Service Center and the services are free.
+If you need a packet of forms, you can buy them in the Public Service Center for a small fee (usually $2 to $5), or download the forms and print them yourself from the Local and Statewide Forms page.

 What do I do when I get to the courthouse?